Le Tassili n’Ajjer

 Terres Touareg

 The Tassili n’Ajjer is a mountain range in the heart of the Algerian Sahara, straddling Algeria and Libya.
+It represents a priceless natural and cultural heritage,

-It represents an invaluable cultural heritage, particularly for the Tuareg tribes who have lived there for centuries.
-This national park, a
+particularly for the Tuareg tribes who have lived there for centuries.

-UNESCO World Heritage site, is home to spectacular landscapes and unique flora and fauna, as well as the age-old traditions of the Tuareg people.
+This national park, a UNESCO World Heritage site, is home to spectacular landscapes and a flora and fauna that are unique in the world.

-The Tassili n’Ajjer is a vast plateau of around 120,000 km² in south-east Algeria.
+The Tassili n’Ajjer is a vast plateau covering some 120,000 km² in south-east Algeria.
 It is 800 km long and 60 km wide, reaching an altitude of over 2,000 metres.
-The massif is mainly made up of sandstone, the result of erosion of the ancient crystalline mountains that once covered the Algerian Sahara.
-To the west, it is bordered by majestic cliffs overlooking the plain, dotted with imposing dunes such as those of the Admer and Tihodaine ergs.
+The massif is essentially made up of sandstone, the result of erosion of the ancient crystalline mountains that once covered the Algerian Sahara.

-To the south, towards Djanet, the landscape changes with spectacular rock formations, notably granite peaks revealed by erosion.
-This impressive scenery, inhabited by Tuareg tribes, makes the Tassili n’Ajjer National Park one of the most fascinating regions in the Algerian Sahara.
+These impressive settings, inhabited by Tuareg tribes, make the Tassili n’Ajjer National Park one of the most fascinating regions in the Algerian Sahara.

 Tuareg tribes between nomadism and sedentarism

+The Tassili n’Ajjer region is home to several Tuareg tribes, some nomadic and others sedentary.
+The majority of the population is now sedentary, living in small urban centres such as Djanet.
+However, some Tuareg tribes continue to practise nomadism, moving according to the seasons and available water resources.
 Among the main Tuareg groups of the Tassili n’Ajjer are the Ouraghen, the Imanan, the Imenghassaten, the Kel Abada and many others.
 Each tribe has its own customs and traditions, but all share a strong bond with this arid land of the Algerian Sahara.

 In detail, the different Tuareg tribes: